kevinsawade/simulation_attender/tests/README.md

 These tests build a complete HPC network with SLURM/LDAP/SSH/ENVIRONMENT MODULES

+## How to start the tests

+Under perfect conditions, everything should be able to run using the `start_slurm.sh` script.
+It will build the images sequentially to allow the `FROM` inheritance/ Then `docker compose up` will start the whole cluster and whatnot.

 ## Important stuff at the start

 The nfs docker also needs the nfs kernel module.
 Do